maxbarltrop/css-tilt-animation/README.md

-# CSS Practice
+# CSS Practice (CSS, React)

-Cool CSS-driven mouse-tilt animation on a card component using trnaslation and rotation along with shadowing
+CSS-driven mouse-tilt animation on a card component using translation, rotation, and shadowing